shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Close: Half this spell’s cast range.
 -   Tethered: Add a Tether Range to this spell cast equal to its caster’s walk speed, or if it already has a Tether Range, half it.
 -   Short: Half this spell’s duration, if its duration is longer than 1 round.
 If the duration is 1 round, the spell ends at the end of the turn instead.
--   Unfocused: Half the spellcaster’s spellcasting ability modifier for this spell cast, rounded up.
+-   Unfocused: Half the spellcaster’s prime modifier for this spell cast, rounded up.
 -   Weak: Half any and all die rolls the spell caster rolls for this spell cast, rounded up.
 -   Thought Consuming: This spell cast requires concentration, if it doesn’t already.
 -   Ephemeral: This spell cast’s effects are temporary, even if explicitly stated to be permanent.
 This spell cast automatically dissipates when the caster falls asleep, goes unconscious, or dies.